eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-### Workload State Lost of disconnected agents
+### Workload State update on disconnected agents
-The following diagram shows the sequence of setting the Workload States of an disconnected agent to `Lost` and the distribution of its Workload States to other connected agents:
+The following diagram shows the sequence of updating the Workload States of a disconnected agent and the distribution of its Workload States to other connected agents:

 ![Set Workload States to Lost and distribute sequence](plantuml/seq_set_wl_state_lost_update.svg)

 #### Server sets Workload State to Lost when an agent disconnects
-`swdd~server-set-workload-state-lost-on-disconnect~1`
+`swdd~server-set-workload-state-on-disconnect~1`

 Status: approved

-When the ToServer message AgentGone is received by the Ankaios server from an Ankaios agent, the Ankaios server shall set all the Workload States of that agent to `Lost`.
+When the ToServer message AgentGone is received by the Ankaios server from an Ankaios agent, the Ankaios server shall set all the Workload States of that agent to `agent disconnected`.

 Tags:
 - AnkaiosServer